-Democrats question Kevin McCarthy’s claim that terrorists are crossing the border: ‘He is either wrong or lying’
+Democrats question Rep. Kevin McCarthy’s claim that terrorists are crossing the border: ‘He is either wrong or lying’

 “We asked them what countries are people coming from,” he told reporters.
 “Yemen, Iran, Sri Lanka, that’s what’s coming across.
 They even talked about Chinese, as well.”

-His claims were echoed by Rep. John Katko (D-N.Y.), who said that “people who they’ve got in the last few days... have been on the terror watch list,” Newsday reported.
+His claims were echoed by Rep. John Katko (R-N.Y.), who said that “people who they’ve got in the last few days … have been on the terror watch list,” Newsday reported.

-CPB has not issued any public notices about terror suspects at the southern border in recent days.
-Border agents have found people crossing from some of the foreign nations that McCarthy noted, including 11 Iranians who were caught illegally crossing the border near Yuma, Az., in early February.
+Customs and Border Protection has not issued any public notices about terrorist suspects at the southern border in recent days.
+Border agents have found people crossing from some of the foreign nations that McCarthy noted, including 11 Iranians who were caught illegally crossing the border in early February near Yuma, Ariz.

 Some Democrats on Monday questioned why border officials wouldn’t have informed them about any recent terrorism apprehensions.

-Rep. Veronica Escobar, a Democrat who represents the El Paso area, said she had also met recently with border agents and that none mentioned catching any terror suspects.
+Rep. Veronica Escobar, a Democrat who represents the El Paso area, said she had also met recently with border agents and that none mentioned catching any terrorism suspects.
 Escobar accused McCarthy of using the claims “to fuel the divisions” in the country and stoke fear of immigrants.

 Gallego said he would demand more details from McCarthy.